 If your entry is web based, you may want to run a live web tour.
 This can be a really good way to demonstrate exactly what the user will experience.
 Do bear in mind that no technology is 100% reliable so it's a good idea to have a local copy or screenshots or something that you can switch to as back up just in case.
 You will do this in Zoom as a screenshare.

 This Zoom page has support articles about screensharing.

 It may sound obvious but make sure you that you have a suitable place to present from.
 Trying to do it from your desk in a busy, open plan office is perhaps not ideal!
 Make sure there is plenty of room for everyone taking part.
 Put a sign on the door to make sure you're not disturbed.

 When are the presentations?

-The presentations will be held on 28 September to 2 October 2020, and 5-9 October 2020.
+The presentations will be held in September and October 2021.
 All presentations are online only.

 We will give you the date and available time slots when your category is being judged when we email you to confirm the shortlist results on 10 September.
 You will then be invited to choose a time slot to suit you on that date.
 All time slots are allocated on a first come, first served basis.

 Be aware that there will be over 200 presentations taking place.
 The date of your presentation is fixed and not negotiable so you should try to ensure that you, and any clients/partners who are required, are available.